ElloTechnology/full-stack-test/README.md

 ### Challenge 2

 Create a user interface for the book.
 It should show the left and right pages on a single view, there should be some navigation button that will allow a user to move to the next double page.
 This should work in tandem with Challenge 1 i.e. The content on each page should be clickable.
 Please note that some pages might have no content, that is okay, just show a blank page.
-The UI doesn't have to be complex, avoid css frameworks.
+The UI doesn't have to be complex, avoid CSS frameworks.

 ___